Doing Business with the Netherlands and Dutch Business Culture

 Let’s Start With the Last Point: Holland versus the Netherlands

-In this hilarious 4 minute video, the differences between what is meant with the Netherlands and Holland are well explained:
+In this hilarious 4-minute video, the differences between what is meant by the Netherlands and Holland are well explained:

 Basic Facts About the Netherlands